 We always like to start with the basics to ensure we are all on the same page.
 So, what is financial planning?

-Financial planning is the process in which you (and your financial planner or advisor) begin by looking at your short-term and long-term financial goals.
+Financial planning is when you (and your financial planner or advisor) begin by looking at your short-term and long-term financial goals.
 Then, you create a plan for getting there.

 Why Do I Need a Financial Plan?